tassa-yoniso-manasi-karoto/giita/README.md

 ## Hints

+**NOTE: This feature is obsolete now that compound words can be easily be decomposed with by LLM like Claude/ChatGPT/etc**

 You may rarely encounter this formatting, a wavy underline with a vertical bar:

 <img src="https://github.com/tassa-yoniso-manasi-karoto/giita/blob/main/pic/hints.webp">

 This hint is guaranteed to be on a long syllable.
 It occurs in sentences with a long compound word or in enumerations where punctuation is missing, it is a suggested location to make the syllable extra long in order to have the time to read the rest, or, a short pause to catch one's breath.

-This is an added feature and not a feature of the Makhot style.

-**NOTE: This feature is meant as a fallback.
-It is much better to decompose compound words manually with the Digital Pali Reader or a generative AI like Gemini/ChatGPT.**

 ## Usage of giita: